istio/istio.io/content/en/docs/tasks/security/authorization/authz-ingress/index.md

 using an authorization policy.

-An Istio authorization policy supports IP-based allow lists or deny lists as well as attribute-based allow list or deny list previously provided by the Mixer policy.
+An Istio authorization policy supports IP-based allow lists or deny lists as well as the attribute-based allow lists or deny lists previously provided by Mixer policy.
 The Mixer policy is deprecated in 1.5 and not recommended for production use.

 ## Before you begin